Kalkberg/Learning/README.md

 Field_Trip_KMZ.py - Takes a csv of lats, longs, point names, and point descriptions and makes a KMZ of the points and metadata.
 Currently formatted to produce field trips for the Tobacco Root Gelogical Society.

+FTP_Download.py - Simple script to browse an FTP website, and download some files.

 grd_cut.py - Cuts .grd files using GMT

 grd_convert - Helper script for taking velocity files produced by GMT5SAR, and generating